didx-xyz/aries-cloudapi-python/README.md

 To enable this, the project includes essential supporting services:

-- An [Endorser](endorser) for authorizing ledger transactions
+- An [Endorser](endorser) agent and service for authorizing ledger transactions
-- A [Trust Registry](trustregistry) for authorizing valid issuers, verifiers, and approved credential schemas
+- A [Trust Registry](trustregistry) implementation for authorizing valid issuers, verifiers, and approved credential schemas
 - A webhooks service ([Waypoint](waypoint)) for real-time, server-sent event (SSE) notifications and updates

-You can find more detailed documentation in the [`./docs` folder](docs/README.md).
+You can find more detailed documentation in the [docs folder](docs/README.md).
 The `Quick Start`, `Common Steps` and `Example Flows` will be most useful.

 ## How to Run It

 > [!NOTE]
-> For local development we migrated away from Docker Compose and now use Tilt
+> For local development we now use Tilt and Kind instead of Docker Compose.
-> and Kind.
->
-> The original `./manage` script and Docker Compose files are still available in
+> Legacy Docker Compose files are still available, but deprecated and will be
-> this repository, however they are now deprecated, no longer maintained, and
-> will be removed in the future.
+> removed in the future.

 Running the project is straightforward — it's all containerized.
 Simply execute `mise run tilt:up` from the project root.
 This command will spin up a Kind